roman-milk/roman-milk.github.io/serendipity-16.md

+===

- ****** Serendipity ****** bysilkstockingslover© Cupid got himself a tux for tomorrow and rented a limo as he prepared to woo her like she had never been wooed before.
+Cupid got himself a tux for tomorrow and rented a limo as he prepared to woo her like she had never been wooed before.
 He also planned to tell her the truth of who he really was.

  That night, both of them went to bed with anticipation and anxiety of the day that lay ahead.
 For Beth she worried that Cupid was hiding a dark secret, no man was as perfect as he seemed to be; Cupid, meanwhile, had made a decision, he would tell her the truth and let her decide his fate.